In his preaching, Muhammad repeatedly claimed to be in the line of the Jewish Biblical prophets, and to be continuing their message. For instance:

 In summary, the theme of God making covenants with His chosen people is one of the pillars of the Bible.
 Yet, Muhammad denied the seminal event that brought in the New Covenant, and never demonstrated an understanding of such a theme, nor ever pointed to a seminal event (like the sprinkling at Mt.
 Sinai, or the crucifixion) which "began" any covenant between Allah and Muslims.
 This is because he was preaching an entirely different "God" to the God of the Bible.

 The first instance of priesthood in the Bible is in the book of Genesis, where we encounter Melchizedek - "The priest of the Most High God" (Genesis 14:18-20).
-Melchizedek was greater than Abraham (Hebrews 7:6-7), and was probably the pre-incarnate Jesus Christ, as he had "neither beginning of days, nor end of life; but made like unto the Son of God; abideth a priest continually" (Hebrews 7:3).
+Melchizedek was greater than Abraham (Hebrews 7:6-7), and was possibly the pre-incarnate Jesus Christ, as he had "neither beginning of days, nor end of life; but made like unto the Son of God; abideth a priest continually" (Hebrews 7:3).

 Then, under the Mosaic Law, the sons of Aaron from the tribe of Levi were appointed to serve as priests, fulfilling all the ordinances of the Old Covenant (Exodus 28:1-4, 28:43).
 Additionally, there was to be a single High Priest, who was tasked with going into the Tabernacle alone on the Day of Atonement, and sprinkling the blood on the altar (Leviticus 16:1-34).
 Finally, all the children of Israel were described as a "kingdom of priests" (Exodus 19:6).